ryanadiyantara/Webinar-Info-Website/README.md

 # Backgrounds:
-- For learn about Static Website Development
+- Learn about Website Development
 - For the fulfillment of project tasks while studying at CCIT FTUI

 # Used: